 - 1. The STI-PA maintains and makes available the list of Trusted STI-CAs. - 2.
 Local policy determines which issuing STI-CA an SP uses. - 3.
-The STI-PA authorizes SPs to participate in the SHAKEN PKI and issues SPC tokens to obtain either end entity or intermediate level STI certificate. - 4.
-An SP proves it is authorized to acquire a certificate from an STI-CA by providing the SPC token to the STI-CA: - a.
-The STI-CA validates the token using the STI-PA's public key certificate. - b.
-The STI-CA verifies that the type of certificate requested (end entity or intermediate) is authorized by the SPC token, based on the value of the token's CA boolean. - 5.
-The STI-PA maintains the CRL: - a.
+The STI-PA authorizes SPs to participate in the SHAKEN PKI and issues SPC tokens - 4.
+An SP proves it is authorized to acquire a certificate from a CA by providing the SPC token to the CA: - a.
+The STI-CA validates the token using the STI-PA's public key certificate. - 5.
+The STI-PA maintains the CRL:

+- a.
 The URL to the CRL is provided to the SPs when they request an SPC token. - b.
-The SP includes the CRL URL as part of the Certificate request, and the STI-CA includes the URL to the CRL in the 'cRLDistributionPointName' in the issued end entity or intermediate STI certificate. - c.
+The SP includes the CRL URL as part of the Certificate request, and the CA includes the URL to the CRL in the 'cRLDistributionPointName' in the certificate. - c.
 SPs and STI-CAs add revoked certificates to the CRL through an interface to the STI-PA. - 6.
 During verification of the PASSporT [RFC 8588], a certificate is deemed valid if the root CA in the validation path is on the list of Trusted STI-CAs and the certificate is not on the CRL.